TakeshiJay/Apartement-Rental-System/README.md

 4. Fix and close assigned github repo issues (bugs)

 Sterling:
-1. TenantInputScreen.py
+1. TenantInputScreen.py (done)
-2. TenantList.py
+2. TenantList.py (done)
-3. Tenant.py
+3. Tenant.py (done)
-4. LoginInputScreen.py
+4. LoginInputScreen.py (done)
+5. AnnualReport.py (about to start)
-5. Menu interface design
+6. Menu interface design (done)

+Everyone:
-6. Final system testing, open and assign github repo issues (bugs)
+1. Final system testing, open and assign github repo issues (bugs)
+2. Revise final report CRC cards and class diagrams to match our actual code

 (*) Class Ownership means you are primarily responsible for this class and will be initially assigned all of its issues.
 If you need help with an issue, assign it to an additional team member.